View the Welcome in:

 Dr. Tom Lavallee

-These courses are taught in the target language and represent very important world languages, including the following critical languages - Arabic, Chinese, Russian, and Turkish - as well as a widely spoken African language, Yoruba.
+These courses are taught in the target language and represent very important world languages, including critical languages such as Arabic and Chinese- as well as a widely spoken African language, Yoruba.
 Arabic and Yoruba are currently taught by visiting Fulbright scholars, from Morocco and Nigeria respectively.
-Russian and Turkish and are offered on a self-instructional basis with the assistance of native-speaking tutors, as per NASILP (National Association of Self-Instructional Language Programs) guidelines.
 In addition, students can undertake a full course of study in French, German, or Spanish.
 Beginning and intermediate courses are also available in Italian, Greek, and Latin.

 Majors are offered in the following languages: